JesperKuipers/KPG-202D/README.md

 > ⚡ Special thanks to:
 > - My Lithuanian friend [Luke](https://github.com/DeprecatedLuke) for introducing me to reverse engineering and getting me started
-> - Peter and Marc for testing and verifying patches
+> - Peter and Mark for testing and verifying patches

 ---